7 Steps for Penetration Testing: Importance

 Step 7: Evidence Collection and Report Generation

-After completion of all above penetration testing steps, the final step is to collect evidence of the exploited vulnerabilities and report submission to the organization head for review and necessary action.
-Now, it is the time for management’s decision on how this vulnerabilities or risk has to be addressed.
+After completion of all the above penetration testing steps, the final step is to collect evidence of the exploited vulnerabilities and report submission to the organization head for review and necessary action.

-If the management’s don’t take any action or ignoring these risks, then the system will be vulnerable, that means the system is not secure and will be targeted by attackers.
+If the management doesn’t take any action or ignore these risks, then the system will be vulnerable, which means the system is not secure and will be targeted by attackers.

 The report will include the following information: